Jet shape modifications in holographic dijet systems: Abstract

 \section{Abstract}

 We present a coherent model that combines jet production from perturbative QCD with strongly-coupled jet-medium interactions described in holography.
-We use this model to study the modification of an ensemble of jets upon propagation through a quark-gluon plasma either resembling central heavy ion collisions or proton-ion collisions.
+We use this model to study the modification of an ensemble of jets upon propagation through a quark-gluon plasma resembling central heavy ion collisions.
 Here the modification of the dijet asymmetry depends strongly on the subleading jet width, which can therefore be an important observable for studying jet-medium interactions.
 We furthermore show that the modification of the shape of the leading jet is relatively insensitive to the dijet asymmetry, whereas the subleading jet shape modification is much larger for more imbalanced dijets.
+Finally, we compare the results of our holographic model to a recent CMS measurement.

-\textbf{Introduction - }The discovery that the quark-gluon plasma (QGP) produced in heavy ion collisions (HIC) at RHIC and the LHC is strongly coupled makes it both interesting and difficult to understand \citep{Casalderrey:2014,Busza:2018rrf}.
-One excellent way to probe this plasma is to make use of highly energetic quarks and gluons that are naturally produced during the collision and study their properties after they traverse the medium \citep{Connors:2017ptx}.
+\textbf{Introduction - }The discovery that the quark-gluon plasma (QGP) produced in heavy ion collisions (HIC) at RHIC and the LHC is strongly coupled makes it both interesting and difficult to understand \cite{CasalderreySolana:2011us,Busza:2018rrf}.
+One excellent way to probe this plasma is to make use of highly energetic quarks and gluons that are naturally produced during the collision and study their properties after they traverse the medium \cite{Connors:2017ptx}.
 The production of such energetic sprays of particles, called jets, in elementary collisions is well understood within a perturbative QCD (pQCD) framework, but the interaction of these jets with QGP is theoretically more challenging since the physics of the plasma itself is strongly coupled.
-Here we will start with an ensemble of jets where the energies, widths and dijet asymmetry of the produced jets are fixed from pQCD computations, but the subsequent evolution through QGP is fully determined from holography \citep{Rajagopal:2016uip,Brewer:2017fqy}.
+Here we will start with an ensemble of jets where the energies, widths and dijet asymmetry of the produced jets are fixed from pQCD computations, but the subsequent evolution through QGP is fully determined from holography \cite{Rajagopal:2016uip,Brewer:2017fqy}.